HSRugg/mnist/README.md

 to create the dataset now, so you will be able to update `<username_of_owner>/<dataset_name>` accordingly (in my example, `malo/mnist-dataset`).

-The tree on tensorport will be: data
+The tree on TensorPort will be: data
   | malo
     | mnist-dataset